BaxterEaves/baxcat_cxx/README.md

 # Installation
 C++ backend requires Boost and an OpenMP, C++11 capable compiler.

-The python front end requires python version 3.X and the following pacakges:
+The python front end requires python version 3.X and the packages in `requirements.txt`:
-- cython
-- numpy
-- scipy
-- pandas
-- matplotlib
-- seaborn
-- pytest (for testing)
-- freeze (for testing)
-- sphinx (for docs)
-- numpydoc (for docs)

 To install: